Masking and Sequence Actors

 Common input arguments of masking Actors are:

 • maskingId - a unique masking identifier, used for generating a target value; populated by a String.
-To use the same masking Actor in different flows of the same project, use this parameter to refer to the same masking cache.
+To use the same masking Actor in different flows of the same project, use this input argument to refer to the same masking cache.
 By default, the masking's specific ID is used across different DCs.

 • enable_sequences, which generates a new ID value